 Crude oil rig movements

-We’ll discuss the US shale rig counts in this article.
-For the week ended August 7, crude oil rigs rose by five in the Permian Basin.
-The crude oil rig count also rose by one rig each in the Eagle Ford Shale and the Williston Basin.
-One crude oil rig went offline across the other basins last week.
+For the week ended July 17, as part of the key shale rig count, crude oil rigs rose by two rigs in the Permian Basin.
+The crude oil rig count also rose by one rig in the DJ-Niobrara shale.
+However, these gains were more than offset by four oil rigs idling in the Eagle Ford Shale and two idling in the Williston.
 We’ll discuss the Permian Basin rigs in more detail in the next part of this series.
+Other basins lost four more crude oil rigs last week.

-The Williston Basin lost 119, or 62%, of its crude oil rigs in the past year.
+The Williston Basin lost 115, or 63%, of its crude oil rigs in the past year.
 The Williston Basin includes the Bakken Shale, one of the most prolific crude oil shale plays in the United States.
-The Eagle Ford Shale in South Texas lost 118 rigs—60% of its oil rigs—over the same period.
+The Eagle Ford Shale in South Texas lost 126 rigs—62% of its oil rigs—over the same period.

 Natural gas rigs

-Among the major resource shales, the Haynesville and the Permian shales added one natural gas rig each, while one natural gas rig was idled at both the Eagle Ford and Marcellus shales last week.
-Four natural gas rigs were added at other basins last week.
+Among the major resource shales, the Marcellus lost three natural gas rigs while one natural gas rig was idled in the Haynesville shale last week.
+The Utica shale added one natural gas rig last week.
+Four more natural gas rigs were added in other basins last week.

-In the past year, the Eagle Ford Shale added 15 rigs to its natural gas rig total—the most additions of any shale play in the United States.
-Greater Eagle Ford production could positively affect midstream MLPs that operate in this region, including Enterprise Products Partners (EPD), Energy Transfer Partners (ETP), and Williams Partners (WPZ).
+In the past year, the Eagle Ford Shale added 13 rigs to its natural gas rig total—the most of any shale play in the United States.
+Higher Eagle Ford production could positively affect midstream MLPs like Enterprise Products Partners (EPD), Energy Transfer Partners (ETP), and Williams Partners (WPZ), which operate in this region.

 Key US shales

-According to the U.S. Energy Information Administration, the seven key shales—including the Bakken, Eagle Ford, Haynesville, Marcellus, Niobrara, Permian, and Utica—accounted for 95% of US oil production growth and 100% of natural gas production growth from 2011 to 2013.
+According to the EIA (U.S. Energy Information Administration), the seven key shales—including the Bakken, Eagle Ford, Haynesville, Marcellus, DJ-Niobrara, Permian, and Utica—accounted for 95% of US oil production growth and 100% of natural gas production growth from 2011 to 2013.